Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Solving GI by checking equality of the graph polynomials values at predefined points

-\paragraph{The probability of mistake.} Suppose that we have some numerical realizations of the algorithms presented above.
+Suppose that we have some numerical realizations of the algorithms presented above, i.e., we can check equality of graphs polynomials numerically.
 Let $\mbox{\sffamily P}[\ \cdot \ ]$ denote a probability of the event that we specify in square brackets.
-The following theorem \cite{Schwartz},\cite{Zippel} is known:
+The following theorem \cite{Schwartz}, \cite{Zippel} is known:

 \begin{theorem} Let $f\!\in\!
 F[x_1,\ldots, x_n]$ be a non-zero polynomial of total degree $d\!\ge\!0$ over a field $F$.
 Let $S$ be a finite subset of $F$ and let $\varepsilon_1,\ldots,\varepsilon_n$ be selected at random independently and uniformly from $S$.
 Then